Employees working abroad

 If your employee is on an overseas contract, it’s possible that the tax authorities in the overseas country will want to make tax deductions from your employee’s income.
 Contact the Employer Helpline and the overseas authority to make sure you’re clear about your obligations in both countries.

 You must tell the Employer Helpline if one of your employees is going to be working in an offshore area.
-Usually, you’ll continue to operate PAYE tax as usual for these employees - but there are exceptions.
+Usually, you’ll continue to operate PAYE Income Tax as usual for these employees - but there are exceptions.

-Employee working in the EU, Iceland, Liechtenstein, Norway or Switzerland
+Employee working in the EU, Gibraltar, Iceland, Liechtenstein, Norway or Switzerland

-Employee working in a country outside of the EU, Iceland, Liechtenstein, Norway and Switzerland that the UK has a social security agreement with
+Employee working in another country with which the UK has a social security agreement

 If your employee works in a country that the UK has a social security agreement with, sometimes called reciprocal agreements or double contribution conventions, they’ll usually pay social security contributions in that country rather than UK National Insurance contributions.